predic8/activemq-nagios-plugin/README.md

 ### ActiveMQ < 5.9.1
 With version 5.9.1 of ActiveMQ, the Hawtio console was removed.
-If you run a version of version of ActiveMQ that still includes Hawtio, you need to supply the ```--url-tail "hawtio/jolokia/read"``` parameter to the plugin.
+If you run a version of ActiveMQ that still includes Hawtio, you need to supply the ```--url-tail "hawtio/jolokia/read"``` parameter to the plugin.

 For releases without Hawtio, this paramter can be omitted and defaults to ```api/jolokia/read```.